dankobg/fedora-workstation/README.md

 not fully idempotent yet, they make small changes:

 - gnome (always loads my dconf settings file... i might use just dconf module to set each thing up)
 - docker (hmm need to see what is going on, takes a bit of time.
-Should be idempotent because it's only dnf module)
+Should be idempotent because it's only dnf module.
+Ensure old deleted - says changed even though they dont exist)
-- go (go install go tools apps, maybe i can use sumb.db checksum somehow)
+- go (go install go tools like gopls,dlv,goimports etc. Don't know how to make it idempotent)

 TODO: verify checksums for manuall downloads for apps: